Tailoring Artificial Neural Networks for Optimal Learning: Performance Measurement

 In the literature of ESN it is common to forecast time series \cite{jaeger2004harnessing}.
 To be consistent with the previous literature we use the normalized root mean squared error (NRMSE), as a metric of forecasting error

-This metric is a normalization of the classical root mean squared error (RMSE).
-The normalization is necessary in this case to avoid having different values if the signal is multiplied by a scalar.
-This is particularly important for ESN because one of the parameters that is usually tunned \cite{jaeger2002tutorial} is the scaling of the input vector $\mathbf{w}_{\text{in}}$ or the input signal $u(t)$.
+This metric is a normalization of the classical root mean squared error.
 The parameter $t_0$ is used to describe when we start to count the performance, since it is also common to ignore the inputs during the initialization phase \cite{jaeger2002tutorial}, which is taken here as the full initialization steps given for each task (see details in the subsequent sections).
 The parameter $T$ is simply the number of time-steps considered, which we take here as the full count of all points except the initialization phase in each testing time series.

 The NRMSE is obviously not a good metric for classification tasks where the target variable is discrete.
 In order to have a comparable metric for ESN performance, we use the failure rate in classification tasks such as the Spoken Arabic Digit Recognition.
 Note that having 10 digits implies that the failure rate with random guesses is 0.9, therefore a failure rate of 0.3 is well below it.